PathPlanning/AA-SIPP-m/README.md

 # AA-SIPP(m)

 ## Description
-AA-SIPP(m) is a path planning algorithm that builds collision-free trajectories on grids for a set of agents.
+AA-SIPP(m) is a path planning algorithm that builds collision-free trajectories for a set of agents in 2D environment represented as a grid.
 It's a prioritized planner, i.e. all agents are assigned unique priorities and paths are planned one by one in accordance with the imposed ordering using AA-SIPP (any-angle SIPP) algorithm.
 The latter builds on top of the SIPP planner, which is tailored to path finding for a single agent moving amidst static and dynamic obstacles (other agents in this case).
-One can opt to disable any-angle moves and plan for cardinal moves only.
+One can opt to disable any-angle moves and plan for 2^k (k=1,2,3,4,5) moves only, i.e. k=2 - cardinal only moves, k=3 - cardinal and diagonal moves, etc.

-While planning agents' headings, translating and rotating speeds, sizes are all taken into account.
+Planning is carried out in (x, y, \theta) configuration space.
+Agents' headings, translating and rotating speeds, sizes are taken into account.

 Agents are considered to be open disks of predefined radii.
 Radius of each agent can be specified and can be any positive real number, e.g. some agents can be bigger than the grid cells.
 They can be smaller as well.
+"Open disks" means that when the distance between the agent of radius r_1 and the agent of radius r_2 equals r_1 + r_2 no collision occurs, the distance has to be less than r_1 + r_2 for the collision to occur.

 Agents' valid actions are (i) translate (ii) rotate in place (iii) wait in place.
 Moves' endpoints are tied to the centers of grid cells.
 Moves can be of arbitrary durations, i.e. the durations are not discretized into timesteps, e.g. duration of the translation action is moving speed (set by the user) times the length of the segment agent is traversing.
 Inertial effects are neglected so far, i.e. agents accelerate/decelerate instantaneously.